 Your app can do a little.
 Your app can do a lot.
 It can be a simple tool, it can even be a bot.

-Start by creating a Slack app for your team.
-Slack apps begin life locked down just for your team.
+Start by creating a Slack app for your workspace.
+Slack apps begin life locked down just for your workspace.

-If you don't have a Slack team or just want your own personal sandbox to develop in, create a new team and return when ready.
+If you don't have a Slack workspace or just want your own personal sandbox to develop in, create a new workspace and return when ready.
 Just be sure to carefully decide where your Slack app will live.
-The app record cannot be moved to another team later.
+The app record cannot be moved to another workspace later.

 Whether a Slack app first-time integrator or a seasoned veteran, it's often best to just get started and learn what's what along the way.